Fahnbulleh's 200m final 'a B minus at best'

 "I need to do better on executing and that comes with maturing and growth.
 Getting fourth in a field where it was like no other - this year especially - I need to take some merit.
 But the merit is only 1%."

-Fahnbulleh immediately became a young African athlete to watch out for with his performances in Tokyo, setting a new Liberian national record of 19.98s in the final.
+Fahnbulleh became a young African athlete to watch out for with his performances at the Tokyo Olympics, setting a new Liberian national record of 19.98s in the final.

-He arrived at the World Championships as the fifth-fastest this year after a blistering season that saw him become America's National Collegiate Athletic Association 100m and 200m champion, lowering his personal best time in the latter event to 19.83s.
+He arrived at the World Championships as the fifth-fastest sprinter this year after a blistering season that saw him become America's National Collegiate Athletic Association 100m and 200m champion, lowering his personal best time in the latter event to 19.83s.

-The youngster had admitted to battling race anxiety after his semi-final on day five, and he remained extremely critical of his race execution in a final where his training partner Erriyon Knighton took the bronze medal in an all-American podium.
+He admitted to battling race anxiety after his semi-final on day five, and he remained extremely critical of his race execution in a final where his training partner Erriyon Knighton won the bronze medal in an all-American podium.

 His time of 19.84 is the second-fastest of his career, but he refuses to look at his performance as progress.

 "I ran faster three weeks ago.
 It was like I was running stale.
-It wasn't because of my training or my coach, it was because of me," Fahnbulleh said.
+It wasn't because of my training or my coach, it was because of me," admitted Fahnbulleh.

 "The last 10 to like 15 metres, I was just trying so hard.
 The form was gone and there was no technique.
 I was just trying to make it.